Dublin landmarks

 St. Patrick probably baptized the first Irish there around 450 AD at a spring that was rediscovered in 1901 in St. Patrick's Park.
 Henry de Loundres, his successor, built an Early English style church which was consecrated in 1254 and soon gained cathedral status.

-St. Patrick's Anglican Cathedral has been enlarged several times (1270 for the first time, the tower was added in 1370).
-A fire in 1362, desecration of the church and neglect made the church more and more dilapidated until the Guinness family had the church thoroughly restored between 1864 and 1869.
+The Anglican St. Patrick's Cathedral was extended several times (first in 1270, the tower was finally added in 1370).
+A fire in 1362, desecration and neglect caused the church to fall into disrepair until the Guinness family had the church thoroughly restored from 1864 to 1869.

 The interior of St. Patrick's Cathedral

-Inside the church, to the right of the entrance, are the tombs of Jonathan Swift and Ester Johnson, whom he immortalized as Stella.
+Inside the church, to the right of the entrance, you will find the graves of Jonathan Swift and Ester Johnson, whom he immortalized as "Stella."
 Jonathan Swift was Dean of St. Patrick's Cathedral from 1713 to 1745.
-He chose his epitaph himself.
-He is found to the left of the door above a bust of himself: "He rests where wild indignation can no longer tear his heart."
+He chose his own epitaph.
+It can be found to the left of the door above a bust of him: "He rests where wild indignation can no longer tear his heart."

-Worth seeing is the Boyle Monument, which the Earl of Cork had built in 1631 in honor of his second wife Catherine.
-It is by the sculptor Edward Tingham.
+Also worth seeing is the Boyle Monument, which the Earl of Cork had erected in 1631 in honour of his second wife Catherine.
+It was created by the sculptor Edward Tingham.
 The child depicted on it is probably the later famous physicist Richard Boyle.

 Opposite the entrance is a monument to Turlough O'Carolan, the harpist and last bard of Ireland (1670-1738).